Rays vs. Rangers: Betting Trends, Records ATS, Home/Road Splits

 Rays vs. Rangers: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Nathan Eovaldi gets the start for the Texas Rangers on Tuesday at Globe Life Field against Isaac Paredes and the Tampa Bay Rays.
-First pitch is at 8:05 PM ET.
+Marcus Semien and the Texas Rangers square off against Yandy Diaz and the Tampa Bay Rays on Wednesday at 2:05 PM ET.

-The Rangers are favored in this one, at -140, while the underdog Rays have +115 odds to upset.
-The over/under is 8.5 runs for this contest (with -115 odds to go over and -105 odds to go under).
+The Rays are +110 moneyline underdogs for this matchup against the favored Rangers (-130).
+The total is 9 runs for this game.

 Rep your team with officially licensed Rays gear!
 Head to Fanatics to find jerseys, shirts, and much more.